EZdenki/STM32F103-CMSIS-Setup/README.md

    Download and install.
 Accept default settings, except:<br>
    Under the option for **Adjusting the name of the initial branch in new repositories**, select the option to **Override the default branch name for new repositories** and specify the branch name as **main**.
-2. Install STM32CubeProgrammer
+2. Install STM32CubeProgrammer<br>
    https://www.st.com/en/development-tools/stm32cubeprog.html<br>
    Click **Get Software** and then **Get latest** for **STM32CubePrg-W64**<br>
    Accept license agreement and enter your name and email address and click **Download**.
-Close this page and open the email from STMicroelectronics.<br>
+Close this page and open the email from STMicroelectronics.
    Click the **Download now** button in the confirmation email to start the download.
 (This will open another download webpage, but **don't** click on Get Software again.)
    Double-click on the downloaded zip file to open, and double-click on the **SetupSTM32CubeProgrammer_win64** program to install.<br>